silx-kit/silx/doc/source/modules/gui/hdf5/getting_started.rst

 Custom the context menu
 +++++++++++++++++++++++

-The Hdf5TreeView provides a callback API to populate context menu.
-The callback receive an :class:`silx.gui.hdf5.Hdf5ContextMenuEvent` everytime the user request the context menu.
+The Hdf5TreeView provides a callback API to populate the context menu.
+The callback receive a :class:`silx.gui.hdf5.Hdf5ContextMenuEvent` everytime the user request the context menu.
 The event contains :class:`silx.gui.hdf5.H5Node` objects which wrap h5py objects with extra-informations.

 .. code-block:: python